mailchain/community/communication/README.md

 * [@mailchain_xyz on Twitter][twitter]
 * [Mailchain's blog][blog]

-## Slack
+## Community Chat

-[Join Slack][slack_join] - sign up and join channels on topics that interest you.
+[Join Discord][join_discord] - sign up and join the conversation or have your questions answered by the team and the community.

-If you want to add a new channel, reach out an admin to explain why you think it will help.

-## Office Hours

-Office hours are held once a month.
-Details for the next call can be found here [Mailchain Office Hours][github_office_hours].

-You can also post questions before or during the call that we will address via the [#office-hours][slack_office_hours] Slack channel or add them as a comment to the next call issue on Github.
-(You need to [join Slack to access this][slack_join])

 ---